mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ![be_Example](images/be_post_execution_processes_window.png)

-2. Click the **Process Name** and select the post-execution processes from the dropdown list holding all post-execution processes deployed to Fabric.
+2. Click the **Process Name** and select one of the post-execution processes from the dropdown list holding all post-execution processes deployed to Fabric.
 3. Populate the **Execution Order** setting with a numeric value to set the execution order.
 The processes with execution order 1 run first followed by the process with execution order 2 etc. Note that an execution order can be set for several post-execution processes that are executing simultaneously.
 4. Populate the **Description** (optional).
 5. Click the **Add Post Execution Process** button to add the post-execution process to the BE.
+6. Repeat steps 1-5 to attach additional post-execution processes if needed.

-[Click for more information about BE TDM DB tables and the post-execution processes relationship].
+Click for more information about [BE TDM DB tables and the post-execution processes relationship](06_be_product_tdmdb_tables.md).